omarawd7/GSoC-24-TOSCA-LSP-Report/README.md

 ## Project Summary

 This project is an enhancement for Eclipse Winery, Eclipse Winery is a web-based environment for modeling OASIS TOSCA topologies, by implementing basic security measures.
 Currently, Winery focuses on providing a graphical editing environment for modeling application topologies.
 However, by having a Language Server Protocol (LSP) provider for OASIS TOSCA YAML files.
 This would allow Winery to support the latest version of the OASIS TOSCA standard and handle dynamic type additions.
-The outcomes of the project include:
+The outcomes of the project include: <br>
-1- LSP server supports the latest OASIS TOSCA 2.0 standard.
+1- LSP server supports the latest OASIS TOSCA 2.0 standard. <br>
-2- LSP server that is aware of newly introduced types and definitions and makes them available in the service template.
+2- LSP server that is aware of newly introduced types and definitions and makes them available in the service template.<br>
-3- LSP server that handle importing from multiple files whithin a reposatory or directory.
+3- LSP server that handle importing from multiple files whithin a reposatory or directory.<br>
-4- LSP server that have context dependent auto-completion for the TOSCA keywords and types.
+4- LSP server that have context dependent auto-completion for the TOSCA keywords and types.<br>
 5- Validation for the Tosca types:
 - artifact type
 - capability type
 - node type
-- relationship type
+- relationship type <br>
 6- Validation for the definitions:
 - imports definition
 - property definition
 - requirements definition
 - schema definition
-- capability definition
+- capability definition <br>
 7- Validation for the templates:
 - service template
-- node template
+- node template <br>
 8- Demonstrating the functionality of the LSP server using compatible Visual Studio Code.

 ## Vision